mkleinman64/ghostbuster-submodules/README.md

 It works by parsing `.gitmodules` (or `.submodules`) and checking for textual references to each submodule path anywhere in your project.

+And you can configure which files are not to be processed.
+E.g. parsing a README.md file inside your project might contain a reference to a specific submodule which would cause a false positive.

 ---

 ## Features